“Her best yet... incredible” – The Guardian ★★★★★

 “With three albums under her belt, Cloher has established herself as a shapeshifter within, and torch-bearer for, the conventions of rock.” – Pitchfork

 “It’s self-titled.”
-The three-word answer is all that Jen Cloher requires to describe her recently completed fourth album, a letter in triplicate addressed to themes of Love, Music and Australia (the beautiful and the terrible).
+The three-word answer is all that Jen Cloher requires to describe her fourth album, a letter in triplicate addressed to themes of Love, Music and Australia.
 Jen likes best to tell the truth.

-Jen Cloher is the culmination of a period of artistic and personal growth in which the artist took her rightful place as the punk-rock figurehead of Melbourne’s famous DIY music scene.
+Jen Cloher is the culmination of a period of artistic and personal growth in which the artist took her rightful place as the DIY figurehead of Melbourne’s famous indie music scene.
 The NIDA Graduate is an outspoken advocate for artist rights and the co-founder of the incredible Milk!
-Records label (Courtney Barnett, Loose Tooth, Fraser A. Gorman, Jade Imagine, East Brunswick All Girls Choir).
+Records label (Courtney Barnett, Tiny Ruins, Hachiku, Jade Imagine).
 Cloher’s fascinating life-story and compelling political voice is enough justification to pay her attention, but it’s the music that will have you returning again and again.